 • Management skills development

-• Insights into Business Management Career opportunities
+• Insights into Career opportunities relevant to course of study

 • Navigating the job application process: Psychometric tests, interviews, assessment centres, and presentations

-• Finding your consultancy project/internship
+• Finding your consultancy project/internship/industrial placement opportunity

-Topics to be covered are likely to include:
+Indicative topics to be covered are likely to include:

 • The challenges and opportunities of digital social media